sanskrit/learnsanskrit.org/content/guide/verbs-1/the-present-tense.md

 {h Endings}

-Here are the endings we use in the present tense as used with the stem {s naya}:
+Here are the endings we use in the present tense.
+The examples below use the stem {s naya}:

 {verb
     nayati nayataH nayanti